Laser tattoo removal quick facts

 |Eyeliner (upper And lower)||$950|

 Why should I choose Victorian Cosmetic Institute as my provider of laser tattoo removal?

 At Victorian Cosmetic Institute, we use the latest laser technology to perform your treatment.
-The Medlite laser and the Sinon Ruby laser are extremely effective means of removing unwanted tattoos.
-By having two lasers with three different wavelengths, we are able to maximise your chance of removing your tattoo safely.
-Our doctors are also highly experienced in laser treatments, and will be able to give you the best advice for your treatment.
+The PiQo4 laser is the class leader for tattoo removal, being able to remove tattoos of any colour with its 4 wavelengths, and also by being the most powerful laser available.
+Our practitioners are also highly experienced in laser treatments, and will be able to give you the best advice for your treatment.
 The first step is simply contacting us for your initial laser skin rejuvenation consultation, where we will discuss with you what is a realistic and achievable outcome, and what to expect from your laser treatment.